 In this article, we’re taking a closer look at the mid-range Acer ConceptD 5 Pro mobile workstation, in its 17-inch variant (code name CN517-71P).

-We’ve covered the 15-inch Acer ConceptD 5 Pro in an earlier article as well, but this 17-inch model comes with a mid-tier Quadro RTX 3000 graphics which will better cater to professional’s performance needs.
+15-inch Acer ConceptD 5 Pro in an earlier article as well, but this 17-inch model comes with a mid-tier Quadro RTX 3000 graphics which will better cater to professional’s performance needs.

 That’s why we’re primarily going to focus on the performance, thermals, and acoustics of this model, as well as on the excellent 4K wide-gamut display in this review, while referring you to our previous article for more details on the build quality, typing experience and other aspects of this notebook.

 Specs as reviewed – Acer ConceptD 5 Pro CN517-71P